IBM-Cloud/Scalable-web-app-node/terraform/README.md

 2. Optional.
 After you enter all the required values for the variables, click **Save changes** to save those values for future use within the same workspace.

 3. Optional.
 Click **Generate plan**.
-This action creates a Terraform execution plan, which also checks your configuration for syntax errors.
-It takes you to the “Activity” page, where you can review log files for errors and IBM Cloud resources that must be created, modified, or deleted to achieve the state of the Terraform template.
+This action creates a Terraform execution plan and checks your configuration for syntax errors.
+On the Schematics “Activity” page, you can review log files for errors and IBM Cloud resources that must be created, modified, or deleted to achieve the state of the Terraform template.

 4. After you enter all the values for the variables and are satisfied with the changes, click **Apply plan**.
   **Note:** This step takes some time to complete (usually between 20-30 minutes, but it can take longer), due to the creation of a new Kubernetes cluster.